FantasyFactory/EventStateMachine/README.md

 ### BasicStateMachine

 Demonstrates basic state machine usage with three states and essential callbacks.
 Controls the built-in LED based on state and responds to serial commands.
+Works on all supported platforms with identical code.

 ### MultipleCallbacks